kareniel/jonathandupre.com/content/blog/bringing-information-systems-under-management.md

 ---
 title: Bringing information systems under management
 date: 2022-02-10
+description: When infosec listens to the needs of the business, other subtle benefits becomes clearer.
+Managing information systems optimizes opportunity.
 ---

 Value flows through a business like rivers through a valley.